sbclter/sbclter-website-2019/bootstrap4-minimal/community/events/index.md

             <h3 class="header-style">News</h3>
             <div class="content-style">
                <ul>
-                    <li><a href="https://caseagrant.ucsd.edu/news/studying-climate-potential-californias-dunes" target="offline">2024-09-10 Coastal dunes and nature-based adaptation to climate change: SBC investigator Ian Walker is leading  a $1.9 million grant focusing on dunes as nature-based solutions to enhance the resilience of California’s beaches to climate change</a></li>
+                    <li><a href="https://caseagrant.ucsd.edu/news/studying-climate-potential-californias-dunes" target="offline">2024-09-10 Coastal dunes and nature-based adaptation to environmental change: SBC investigator Ian Walker is leading  a $1.9 million grant focusing on dunes as nature-based solutions to enhance the resilience of California’s beaches to environmental change</a></li>
                     <li><a href="https://news.ucsb.edu/2024/021425/uc-santa-barbara-researchers-launch-coastsnap-citizen-science-initiative-monitor" target="offline">2024-04-10 "UC Santa Barbara Researchers Launch CoastSnap, Citizen Science Initiative to Monitor Coastal Changes"</a></li>
                      <li><a href="https://news.ucsb.edu/2024/021420/securing-future-californias-coasts" target="offline">2024-04-09 Led by UCSB including SBC investigator Jenny Dugan, a team of researchers from five institutions and organizations will develop the California Beach Resiliency Plan.
 The effort will produce new guidance for beach resiliency from the community level up to the state level covering the entire Californian coast.</a></li>
                     <li><a href="https://caseagrant.ucsd.edu/news/california-sea-grant-awards-nearly-841000-towards-10-new-graduate-research-fellowships" target="offline">2024-03-07 SBC student Karina Johnston was awarded a California Sea Grant graduate research fellowship to measure performance of coastal dune restoration projects in Southern California</a></li>